chetanreddyv/gemmai-ios/README.md

 ## The Challenge: Building for Real-World Impact

 ### Mission & Vision
 GemmA.I was created to demonstrate how a private, offline-first, multimodal AI model like Gemma 3n can make a tangible difference in people's lives.
-Our mission: **empower the blind and visually impaired community with real-time, accessible, and private scene understanding—anywhere, anytime, with no internet required.**
+Our mission: **empower the blind and visually impaired community with real-time, accessible, and private scene understanding anywhere, anytime, with no internet required.**

 But the vision is bigger: Gemma 3n enables a new generation of apps that protect privacy, work reliably offline, and serve real needs in accessibility, education, health, crisis response, and beyond.